sujirou/BitUnlocker/README.md

 ## Mitigations

-- **Enable TPM + PIN** — a pre-boot PIN prevents the TPM from unsealing the VMK without user interaction, regardless of boot path manipulation
+- **Enable TPM + PIN** — a pre-boot PIN prevents the TPM from unsealing the VMK without user interaction, regardless of boot path manipulation.
+Keep in mind however that it wouldn't stop an insider who has knowledge of the PIN.
 - **Migrate to Windows UEFI CA 2023 and apply [KB5025885](https://support.microsoft.com/en-us/topic/kb5025885-how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d) to prevent downgrade attacks altogether**

 ---